craftcms/docs/docs/commerce/3.x/orders-carts.md

 ### Editing Orders

-Orders can be edited in the control panel by visiting the order edit page and choosing “Edit”.
+Orders can be edited in the control panel by visiting the order edit page and choosing **Edit**.
 You’ll enter edit mode where you can change values within the order.

 While editing the order, it will refresh subtotals and totals and display any errors.
 It will _not_ automatically recalculate the order based on system rules like shipping, taxes, or promotions.
-Choose “Recalculate order” to have it fully recalculate including those system rules.
+Choose **Recalculate order** to have it fully recalculate including those system rules.

-Once you’re happy with your changes, choose “Update Order” to save it to the database.
+Once you’re happy with your changes, choose **Update Order** to save it to the database.

 ### Recalculating Orders